 - When ready to eat, divide the muesli in between 4 bowls, top them off with berries and garnish with a few fresh mint leaves.

-This recipe would serve 4 people in 1/2 to 2/3 cup portions.
-If you are serving for a crowd, feel free to double the recipe.
+- This recipe would serve 4 people in 1/2 to 2/3 cup portions.
+If you are serving a crowd, feel free to double the recipe.

-As long as it is kept in an airtight container and in the fridge, this muesli will keep fresh up to 3 days.
+- How long does muesli last?
+As long as it is kept in an airtight container, this healthy overnight muesli will keep fresh for up to 4 days.